Sayfullah-Saied/Windows-Server-Projects/1-Windows-Server-Installation&configuration/8-Group-Policy.md

 In this guide, we'll configure several Group Policy Objects (GPOs) to apply these controls within a Windows domain environment.<br><br><hr>

 <h3>Open group policy console</h3>
-We will setup 2 user policy and 2 computer policy and we will change the background for users in the domain The policies we will configure:<br>
+We will setup 2 user policy and 2 computer policy and we will change the background for users in the domain.<br>
+The policies we will configure:<br>
 1-Prevent Access to Control Panel<br>
 2-Remove Run Command from Start Menu<br>